Paralegal Graduate Certificate, Rice University, 2020

 A.A.
 Liberal Arts, Cuyahoga Community College, 2013

 Carolyn S. Boyce is a Paralegal working with ELPC attorneys.
+She also currently serves on the Chicago Paralegal Association Board as Secretary/Director of Operations.
 She has worked in legal aid, workers’ compensation, and personal injury; conducted policy research for Summit Food Coalition and Ohio Employee Ownership Center; was the Community Outreach Coordinator for LEEDCo, an offshore wind energy nonprofit; and interned at Cuyahoga Soil and Water Conservation District.
 She has volunteered for Sierra Club, the Central Ohio Worker Center, and as a fundraising cyclist for Climate Ride.

 Majoring in Industrial and Labor Relations at Cornell University, Carolyn studied the intersection between labor and environment.
 She earned her Paralegal Certificate from Rice University and Associate of Arts at Cuyahoga Community College.